mlibrary/google_calendar_service/README.md

   * Run "composer require google/apiclient" before installation.
   * The module can be installed like other modules.
-  * Once the module has been installed, navigate to "admin/config/calendar/settings" and configure the settings.
+  * Once the module has been installed, navigate to "/admin/config/google-calendar-service/settings" and configure the settings.

 CONFIGURATION
+  * Navigate to /admin/config/google-calendar-service/settings"
   * Go to https://console.developers.google.com/projectcreate and create your project.
   * Navigate to Google Api's list and enable "Google Calendar API".